Securely manage your Carewell SEIU 503 benefits online 24/7!

 • Click “Save and continue” to move on to the next step.

-• If you select direct deposit, you will need to fill out your bank account information to set up the payment.
+• It will next ask you to fill out your bank account information to set up direct deposit.

 Once you’ve provided your information to Routable, you should see your stipend within 7-10 business days.